Hall of Fame

 Sac State's first All-American led the team to a 3rd place finish in the first Club Championships (10 teams competed in Provo, UT).
 Known as "Bogwan" to those close to him, hit a golf ball almost as hard as he hit a volleyball.
 Intimidating Middle Hitter, and an all around good guy.
 Also one of the best DI/MPSF officials around.

 Founder of the Mens team at CSUS and its first head coach.
 While moving over to UC Davis shortly there after, has always been of assistance to the team at CSUS.
-Husband of current Women's NCAA team coach, Debby Colberg.
+Husband of former Women's NCAA team coach, Debby Colberg.
 Started and operated the Mens Club Championships as is driving force behind it coming what it is today.
 Was listed among Volleyball Magazines top 100 most influential people, which is an amazing achievement.
 Was a certified FIVB official and was lead official for the 1984 Olympic Games in Los Angeles, and special assistant during the 1996 Olympic Games in Atlanta.

 Inducted 2004 (Inaugural Inductee)

 Long time coach of the mens team.
 Led the team to NIRSA Championships and numerous top 10 finishes.
 Played competitively in his home country of China.
 Was a member of and coach of the Chinese National team and also had a short coaching stint with the Algerian National team.
 Currently the Assistant coach for Sac State's women's NCAA team.